 - Developing theories of how communication choices trigger stigma-related processes, how stigmas shape communication, and how people use communication to manage stigmas and stigmatization (currently funded in R21HG007111)

-- Research methods in non-independence (e.g., social network and dyadic analysis)
+- Quantitative research methods, including those in non-independence (e.g., social network and dyadic analysis)

 - CAS 202: Communication Theory